vision-cli/vision-dev/ReadMe.md

 Any installed plugins that are not shadowed by internal plugins are still available as normal.

 The list of internal plugins is found in `vision/plugins/plugins_dev.go`.

+## Managing submodules

+The libraries, cli, and plugins are included as git submodules.
+Submodules don't always work as expected, and in particular `git submodule update` doesn't update the submodules but instead reverts them to the last version recorded in this `vision-dev` repository.
+Additionally, the submodules are left in a `detached head` state that makes it hard to push updates to the submodule repositories.

+To help with this, a `Makefile` is provided as a convenience, and running `make update-modules` will check out the `master` branch for each submodule and pull it to update to the latest commit of that branch on GitHub.